jennguyen1/nhuyhoa/_posts/2015-10-30-Split-Apply-Combine.md

 ## 4    read    12 <S3:lm>
 {% endhighlight %}

-This output isn't too meaningful, so we can use the `broom` package along with `tidyr::unnest()` to extract the model coefficients.
+This output isn't too meaningful; the `broom` package along with `tidyr::unnest()` can be used to extract the model coefficients.

 {% highlight r %}